xd2287/transformers/docs/source/en/model_doc/mobilevit.md

 This model was contributed by [matthijs](https://huggingface.co/Matthijs).
 The TensorFlow version of the model was contributed by [sayakpaul](https://huggingface.co/sayakpaul).
 The original code and weights can be found [here](https://github.com/apple/ml-cvnets).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mobilevit](https://huggingface.co/models?other=mobilevit)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with MobileViT.